Man chooses prison over DUI program

 ■ A Lake Tahoe woman admitted to a count of possession of methamphetamine in Douglas County District Court on Monday.

 Shelby Luanne Youngs, 33, faces 1-4 years in prison after her Nov.
 15 arrest.

 Attorney Brian Filter said he is looking for an inpatient program prior to her Feb.
-10, 2020, edition.
+10, 2020, sentencing.

 Most cases of simple possession or being under the influence require mandatory probation.